 If this is you, we find that a lot of candidates are taking advantage of their available time by investing in themselves.
-Finally, you might have a few hours a week, or day, to carve out and dedicate to completing APICS courses or update your knowledge on industry developments.
+Finally, you might have a few hours a week, or day, to carve out and dedicate to completing APICS courses or updating your knowledge on industry developments.

-If you have not looked into formal studies in supply chain, APICS certificates are well worth pursuing if you are committed to building a career as a supply chain professional.
+If you have not looked into formal studies in the supply chain, APICS certificates are well worth pursuing if you are committed to building a career as a supply chain professional.
 We find that more and more they are well looked upon and favoured by hiring managers.
-You can learn at your own pace and do so remotely through online curriculum and exams.
+You can learn at your own pace and do so remotely through an online curriculum and exams.

 - How to stand out from the crowd?